Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 Together, the Wei Mai form the essential bridge from the treatment space back into lived reality, ensuring that the transformation initiated in Phase 2 does not remain a temporary experience, but becomes a sustained change.

 This three-phase model is offered as an expansion of existing clinical application models for the Shiatsu practitioner.
 It provides a broader perspective on the potential sequence in which the Extraordinary Meridians can be applied within a session.
-Practice always demands flexibility and attunement to the unique needs of the client: within any context, the sequence can be adapted, and different Extraordinary Meridians may take priority.

 Closing Remarks: An Interlude to the Dance of Qi